mautic/developer-documentation-new/docs/plugins/config.rst

 Custom config parameters
 ************************
-You can define custom configuration parameters in your plugin to support configurable features, such as enabling or disabling functionality.
+You can define custom configuration parameters in your Plugin to support configurable features, such as enabling or disabling functions.

-Mautic plugins allow you to define these parameters for use within your plugin’s code.
-Store these parameters in ``app/config/local.php``, and define their default values in the plugin’s own config file to ensure stability and avoid errors.
+Mautic Plugins allow you to define these parameters for use within your Plugin’s code.
+Store these parameters in ``config/local.php``, and define their default values in the Plugin’s own config file to ensure stability and avoid errors.

-To avoid errors during cache compilation or when accessing parameters directly from the container without checking for their existence, always define custom parameters in the `plugin’s config file <https://devdocs.mautic.org/en/latest/plugins/config.html#parameters-config-items>`_.
+To avoid errors during cache compilation or when accessing parameters directly from the container without checking for their existence, always define custom parameters in the :ref:`plugins/config:Parameters config items`.
 This guarantees that the parameter exists and has a fallback value.

-To add these configuration options in the configuration page, you’ll need:
+To add these configuration options in Mautic's configuration section, you’ll need:

-- An `event subscriber <https://devdocs.mautic.org/en/latest/plugins/event_listeners.html>`_ to register the configuration.
+- An :doc:`event subscriber </plugins/event_listeners>` to register the configuration.
-- A `form type <https://devdocs.mautic.org/en/latest/components/forms.html>`_ that defines the fields.
+- A :doc:`Form type </components/forms>` that defines the fields.
 - A specific view for rendering the form.

 .. note::

-   To translate the plugin’s tab label in the configuration form, include a translation key like ``mautic.config.tab.helloworld_config`` in the plugin’s ``messages.ini`` file.
+   To translate the Plugin’s tab label in the configuration form, include a translation key like ``mautic.config.tab.helloworld_config`` in the Plugin’s ``messages.ini`` file.
 Replace ``helloworld_config`` with the ``formAlias`` used when registering the form in the event subscriber.

 Config event subscriber
 =======================

-This allows plugins to interact with Mautic's configuration events.
+This allows Plugins to interact with Mautic's configuration events.
 It listens to two important events: ``ConfigEvents::CONFIG_ON_GENERATE`` and ``ConfigEvents::CONFIG_PRE_SAVE``.

-The following code example demonstrates how the event subscriber is structured in a plugin.
+The following code example shows how a Plugin structures its event subscriber.

 .. code-block:: php

     <?php

-    // plugins/HelloWorldBundle/EventListener/ConfigSubscriber.php
+    declare(strict_types=1);

     namespace MauticPlugin\HelloWorldBundle\EventListener;
     use Mautic\ConfigBundle\Event\ConfigEvent;
-    use Mautic\CoreBundle\EventListener\CommonSubscriber;
     use Mautic\ConfigBundle\ConfigEvents;
     use Mautic\ConfigBundle\Event\ConfigBuilderEvent;

-    /**
-     * Class ConfigSubscriber
-     */
+    use Symfony\Component\EventDispatcher\EventSubscriberInterface;

-    class ConfigSubscriber extends CommonSubscriber
+    final class ConfigSubscriber extends EventSubscriberInterface
     {
         /**
-         * @return array
+         * @return mixed[]
          */
-        static public function getSubscribedEvents()
+        static public function getSubscribedEvents(): array
         {
             return [
                 ConfigEvents::CONFIG_ON_GENERATE => ['onConfigGenerate', 0],